nerik/poly2trihx/README.md

 [![Image](example.png?raw=true)][2]

-The library works with Haxe 2 and 3, and has been tested on NME's flash, html5 and CPP targets, and on the neko target.
+The library works with Haxe 2 and 3, and has been tested on OpenFl's flash, html5 and CPP targets (tested on iOs), and on the neko target.

-**How to compile the demos :**
+**How to compile the demo :**

+    cd demo

     # flash
-    nme test "build.nmml" flash
+    openfl test flash

     # html5
-    nme test "build.nmml" html5 -minify
+    openfl test html5 -minify

     # neko
-    haxe -cp src -cp demo -main me.nerik.poly2trihx.NekoDemo -neko demo/build/nekoDemo.n neko demo/build/nekoDemo.n
+    haxe -cp ../src -main me.nerik.poly2trihx.NekoDemo -neko build/nekoDemo.n neko build/nekoDemo.n

 ## License